 Turnitin is a tool that can help you to compare the similarity of a student's submission to other content in the Turnitin repository.
 In Canvas, the abilty to enable Turnitin is built in to the assignment settings, for any assignment that requires a file submission.
+At WSE EP, it is a requirement that all graded, text-based assignments and assessments have the Turnitin setting enabled.

 Creating an Assignment with Turnitin Enabled